NBC News Now: History

-The service was first announced on October 24, 2018, under the name NBC News Signal; the service would be distributed via NBC News digital platforms, as well as free ad-supported streaming television (FAST) services such as Pluto TV.
+The service was first announced on October 24, 2018, under the name NBC News Signal; the service would be distributed via NBC News digital platforms, as well as free ad-supported streaming television (FAST) services such as Xumo and Pluto TV.
 It was initially led by NBC News and MSNBC's then-senior vice president of special programming Rashida Jones.

 The service was announced as focusing on "political and social issues in America", and soft launched with an evening show hosted by Simone Boyce, and 218: Race for the House—a special program hosted by MSNBC analyst Steve Kornacki to cover the lead-up to the 2018 midterm elections.
 NBC News Group SVP of digital Nick Ascheim explained that the service planned to target viewers "who are up-to-date on the headlines but are seeking a deeper understanding of the news of the moment."
 NBC News expected the service to launch a full lineup of news programming by mid-2019.
-NBC News would be the last of the Big Three networks' news divisions to launch a live streaming news channel, behind CBS News's CBSN and ABC News's ABC News Live.
+NBC News would be the last of the Big Three networks' news divisions to launch a live streaming news channel, behind CBS News's CBS News 24/7 and ABC News's ABC News Live.

 The service officially launched on May 29, 2019, as NBC News Now; the channel would broadcast from 3 to 11 pm.
 ET daily, carrying original programming (including hourly news briefs) that would draw upon the resources of other NBC News programming, as well as extended breaking news coverage.
 In July 2019, NBC News Now hired former WNYW and CNBC Europe reporter Alison Morris as its first full-time anchor.